vinala/docs/src/lumos.md

 protected $key = 'say:hello {user} {--man}';
 ```

-In this example, the --man option may be specified when calling the Pikia command.
+In this example, the --man option may be specified when calling the Lumos command.
 If the --man option is passed, the value of the option will be true.
 Otherwise, the value will be false:

-	$ php pikia say:hello youssef --man
+	$ php lumos say:hello youssef --man

 You may also specify that the option should be assigned a value by the user, to do that you should make after the option `=` sign :